 Why is Art So Appealing?

-There is some evolutionary explanation as to why we are attracted to certain factors, like symmetry or color, and not others.
+There is some evolutionary explanation as to why we are attracted to certain factors of living room art ideas, like symmetry or color, and not others.
 Many living organisms have symmetrical body structures, which may be why we have an evolutionary excitement towards symmetry.
 Animals and plants tend to value balance and thus have symmetrical body plans.
 Therefore, symmetry can often be associated with potential food, mates and threats.
 Meanwhile, bright vibrant colors demand our attention for similar reasons.
 These are usually associated with potential food sources, like with fruits and flowers, or warning signs, like in deadly poison dart frogs.
 Lastly, our brains tend to be drawn to particular shapes, especially exaggerated shapes.
 This may be why abstract art can be so confusing to explain theoretically but visually it can be quite pleasing.
 We’ve been primed to be drawn to bold clean shapes, even if we don’t always understand why.

 Where We Display Our Art